Engineering Practices Break Music Interaction

 But there was light at the end of the tunnel.

-Join me as I discuss a three-year journey designing an expressive, low-latency system for musical instrument sound transformation.
-This system, now available, emerged from a challenging process of unlearning traditional engineering approaches, embracing the potential of ambiguity and expression in neural networks, while discovering new ways of exercising designer agency, walking a thin line between engineering, data science and music playing."
+Join me as I share my three-year journey designing a low-latency system for musical instrument transformation.
+Now available, this system emerged from a challenging process of unlearning traditional engineering approaches, embracing the expressive potential of ambiguity in neural networks, and reflecting on the kind of agency we, as designers and engineers, exercise in shaping the final product.

 Franco Caspe